P-FardeenMalik/P-FardeenMalik/README.md

 ###

-<p align="left">I am a passionate Software Engineer, Web Developer, and AI-ML-DS Enthusiast currently on a journey of continuous learning and exploration.
+<p align="left">I am a passionate Software Engineer, Web Developer currently on a journey of continuous learning and exploration.
 My academic background is in Computer Science and Engineering, and I thrive on expanding my expertise in various domains.</p>

 ###